-I’ve gone a little off course here but I believe the diversion is worth it.
-Follow these directions from the theatre to supposedly the best ice-cream in Split.
-You will probably have to line up and the flavours are written in Croatian, but the friendly staff offer a taste if they can’t translate.
+I’ve gone a little off course and departed Marmontova Street, but I believe the diversion is worth it.
+Follow these directions from the theatre to the best gelato in Split.
+You will probably have to line up, which is always a good sign.
+The flavours are written in Croatian, but the staff offer a taste if they can’t translate.

 One scoop – 8 kuna.
 Two Scoops – 15 kuna.

-Palace Milesi in Fruit Square
+Palace Milesi in Fruit Square Split

 Today, the official name of the square that houses Palace Milesi – Trg Braće Radić (Square of the Radić brothers, famous Croatian Politicians) – is overlooked in favour of Fruit Square (a left-over from a time when village ladies sold their fruit here).
-This square is full of history.

 The Milesi Family were Split residents of Italian Heritage, their home having a 17th Century Baroque Facade, in front of which stands the statue of philosopher and intellectual Marko Marulić, sculpted by Ivan Meštrović, of Bishop Gregory of Nin sculpture fame (the huge one outside the Golden Gate of Diocletians Palace).